Juniper-SE/Apstra_IBA_Probes/README.md

 ![Apstra-cli_Content_Export](_Images/Apstra-cli_Content_Export.png)
 5) Stage your chnages as you progress: `git add <filename>` or `git add .` and commit them once you have a satisfacotry version: `git commit -m "<provide-commmit-message>"`.
 6) Push your branch to origin `git push --set-upstream origin <Your-Branch-Name>`
-> [!IMPORTANT]
-> Note that this repositorty `main` branch is set as a protected branch.
-Hence contributions cannot be added directly against this branch but rather through merging of feature branches after peer reviews.
-This allows to scale the collaboraiton on this repository.
+- Branch protection rules: This repositorty has  `main` branch set as a protected branch.
+It will not accept any direct push (see below).
+All commits must be made to a non-protected branch and submitted via a pull request against `Main` before they can be merged.
+This allows to scale the collaboraiton on this repository
 ```
-mabdelouahab@mabdelouahab-mbp:~/mab_lab/Mehdi/Apstra_IBA_Probes (main *) $ gs
+user@mbp:~/Apstra_IBA_Probes (main *) $ gs
 On branch main
 Your branch is ahead of 'origin/main' by 1 commit.
   (use "git push" to publish your local commits)

 nothing to commit, working tree clean
-mabdelouahab@mabdelouahab-mbp:~/mab_lab/Mehdi/Apstra_IBA_Probes (main) $ git push
+user@mbp:~/Apstra_IBA_Probes (main) $ git push
 Enumerating objects: 5, done.
 Counting objects: 100% (5/5), done.
 Delta compression using up to 16 threads